 Finding the 10 Puerto Rico Traditional Foods is difficult because there are so many different influences on their cuisine.
 Today on the island you can find many different food options with influences from Chinese to Italian, but below are the 10 most typical foods of Puerto Rico.

-Although Puerto Rico is a commonwealth of the United States, their culture, food and way of life is more closely tied with Latin American countries.
+Although Puerto Rico is a commonwealth of the United States, their culture, food and way of life is more closely tied with Latin American countries, as the delicious Puerto Rican pernil recipe demonstrates perfectly.
 Its cuisine is the result of three main influences: Taino, Spanish and African.

 The countdown of Puerto Rico Traditional Foods begins with…

 1. Mofongo: The combination of plantains, chicharrón and garlic, this dish is considered the most popular on the island.
 It can be found at most any restaurant serving Puerto Rican food and can have any type of meat or vegetable mixed in to make a complete meal.